Categories:Condiment Hints & Tips Cooking Lessons - Cooking 101

-creme fraiche (krem FRESH) – It is a matured, thickened cream that has a slightly tangy, nutty flavor and velvety rich texture.
+Creme Fraiche (krem FRESH) – It is a matured, thickened cream that has a slightly tangy, nutty flavor and velvety rich texture.
 The thickness can range from that of commercial sour cream to almost as solid as room temperature margarine.
 In France, the cream is unpasteurized and therefore contains the bacteria necessary to thicken it naturally.
 In America, where all commercial cream is pasteurized, the fermenting agents necessary can be obtained by adding buttermilk or sour cream.
-To make creme fraiche, combine 1 cup whipping cream and 2 tablespoons buttermilk in a glass container.
-Cover and let stand at room temperature from 8 to 24 hours, or until very thick.
-Stir well before covering and refrigerate up to 10 days.
 It is an ideal addition for sauces or soups because it can be boiled without curdling.
 It is also delicious spooned over fresh fruit or other desserts such as warm cobblers or puddings.
 To make homemade Creme Fraiche, check out What’s Cooking America’s recipe.